0scrm/es6dialog/README.md

     **HTML triggered**
     ```js
     import dialog from "es6dialog"
-    dialog.init() // Adds a listener on all the js-dialog links
+    dialog.init() // Adds a listener on all the .js-dialog links
     ```
     ```html
     <!-- This js-dialog element targets the data-dialog value -->